 You Must Pick the Best Location

-Houzz gives a good list of locations to place open shelving, but the real good options are going to change according to your kitchen layout or design.
+Houzz provides a good list of open shelving kitchen idea locations, but the real good options are going to change according to your kitchen layout or design.
 For example, open shelving over the sink may be nice for some homes, but a lot of kitchens have a window over the sink, so this placement might not work.

 Takeaways to Remember Before Installing Open Kitchen Shelving

-- Closed cabinetry will always have its perks; a collaboration of open and closed is always a good mix.
+- Closed cabinetry will always have its perks; a collaboration of open & closed shelving is always a good mix.